 Part 2 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Owning your own business can be one of the most rewarding experiences in your life.
-Like all good things, however, there are pros and cons to it.
+Like all good things, there are pros and cons.

 For some people, owning and operating their own business is the only way to go.
 For others, a job works well for them.
-People are unique and although people may have similarities no two people are the same.
+People are unique, and although they have similarities, no two people are the same.

 Everyone Is Different

 Both of these are legitimate ways of looking at things.
 You don’t want to be in the wrong working environment.
 If you are, then you’ll be unhappy and stressed out.
-Be sure to choose the right environment for you.
+Be sure to choose the right work environment.

 The Pros and Cons of Owning Your Own Business